alimium/deeponet/README.md

 > In the simplest form, `branch net` and `trunk net` can be a simple feedforward neural network, sharing the same configurations.

-The output of the `branch net` and `trunk net` consists of the inner product of the intermediate representations, summed with a bias term.
+The output of the `branch net` and `trunk net` consist of the inner product of the intermediate representations, summed with a bias term.

 > There exists a variation of the DeepONet architecture where $p$ `branch nets` are vertically stacked and each one produces one of the $p$ dimensions of the intermediate representation.
 All of the elements are then concatenated to form a $p$ dimensional vector.